yduf/yduf.github.io/_posts/2021-10-07-web-development.md

 - `font-size: 80%;`
 - `font-family: "Times new Roman", Georgia;`
 	- custom font can be specifieds, see also google.font - **make websiste slower**

+Image
+- `float: left;` - force image on left and allow text to fill on the right.
+- `clear: both`  - remove float propertie for selected selector

 ### Selectors